 GAP INSURANCE FOR CAR ACCIDENT

 Sadly, there is often nothing that can be done about this situation.
 Longer term loans on cars often result in the car going down in value faster than the loan is paid off.
 Some people get “gap” coverage insurance for this type of situation, which will generally solve the problem.
 However, most people do not get gap coverage and can be angry if the insurance settlement on the car is less than the amount owed on the car loan.
-After all, the other driver wrecked your car and now you’re not getting enough insurance money to pay off the loan.
+After all, the other driver wrecked your car and now you’re not getting enough insurance money to even pay off the loan.
 Our auto accident attorneys go through this problem with people frequently, and we try to come up with suggestions to make the best of the situation.